San Leon, Texas: Government

 San Leon CDP is located within Galveston County Precinct 1 and is represented in Galveston County Commissioners Court by the Honorable Darrell A. Apffel who was elected November 8, 2016.

 San Leon voters reside within Galveston County Voting Precinct 151.

 Education

 San Leon students are zoned to schools in the Dickinson Independent School District.

 San Leon Elementary School opened in the beginning of the 2007–2008 school year, and serves residents from kindergarten through fourth grade.

 Barber Middle School in Dickinson serves the fifth and sixth grades.
 McAdams Junior High School in Dickinson serves grades 7 and 8.
 Students are zoned to Dickinson High School for grades 9 through 12.

 Infrastructure

 The San Leon Water Control and Improvement District (WCID) provides water services.
 The political entity San Leon MUD (WCID) was organized in 1965 and is regulated by the state of Texas as a Water Control and Improvement District (WCID).

 The San Leon Post Office was damaged and not replaced after Hurricane Ike in 2008.

+In February 2025 the WCID cancelled its fire services contract with the San Leon VFD due to failure by the VFD to provide its 2023 audited financial report.